I spent my life as a teacher, but I might have

 face looking down as I stand on the back door step, with my bucket of

 horned toads.
-I cannot really see what she sees, but I know there
+I cannot really see what she sees, but I

 enlightened woman (a schoolteacher), my mother always scoffed at the